tbarrella/crypto-pure/README.md

 A pure-Rust cryptography library that aims to be lightweight.

-This is still being developed and is not yet secure.

 ## Possible TODOs
 * aes
   * bit slicing
 * curve25519
+  * fuzzing
-  * clean up/make more idiomatic
+  * make more idiomatic
 * other
   * more tests
   * more documentation
-  * refactor buffering for incremental processing
+  * add NIST P-256 for key exchange
-  * add RSA (PCKS1 and PSS) and/or NIST P-256 for key exchange
+  * add RSA (PCKS1 and PSS) for key exchange